ainefairbrother/ensembl-variation-pipelines/README.md

 - `input_config` : (optional) Give the full path of the input configuration file, default: `ensembl-variation-pipelines/nextflow/nf_config/input_sources.json`.

-This is a json configuration file containing the source file information for each species.
-You can specify the location of VCf file and also the priority of that file in the config.
-The priority is used for generating focus track.
+This is a json configuration file containing the source file information.
+You can specify the location of VCF files and also their priority in the config.
+The priority is used for generating focus track files.
 Variants from VCF file that have higher priority value will be stacked on top of variants from VCF file with lower priority value. e.g. -

 ```
 {